10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 Most random firmware crashes can be solved with a force restart, or a hard reset; and error 4013 is no different.
 You can fix it by force starting your iPhone.
 I will show you how to perform it below.

-First, ensure your iPhone has enough battery left.
-If not, go ahead and force restart it while charging.
+First, Make sure your iPhone has enough battery left.
+If not, force restart it while charging.

 To force restart the iPhone follow these steps: